Making smart food choices can help you have a healthy pregnancy and a healthy baby.

 Eat 8 to 12 ounces of seafood each week.

-Stay away from soft cheeses and lunch meats.
+Stay away from raw fish and meat, soft cheeses, and lunch meats.

-- Soft cheeses like feta, Brie, and goat cheese
+- Soft cheeses (like feta, Brie, and goat cheese), unless they are pasteurized

 Limit caffeine and avoid alcohol.